From scenic trails to cross-state greenways, here are some of Florida's must-see biking areas.

-Boasting thousands of miles of off-road trails, paved pathways and scenic country roads, Florida's cycling options are endless.
+Boasting thousands of miles of off-road trails, paved pathways and scenic country roads, Florida's cycling options are almost endless.
 That said, there are a few must-rides that all cyclists - from beginners to race-ready veterans - should make part of their Sunshine State itinerary.

 Beginning in the northeast corner of the state, the Jacksonville-Baldwin Trail offers an excellent introduction to Florida cycling, blending urban convenience with Old Florida scenery.
 Start peddling the 14.5-mile paved trail at the Imeson Road Trailhead, just a few miles west of downtown Jacksonville.
-The gently rolling pathway meanders through pine flatwoods, wetlands and hardwood canopies that provide both shade and seclusion.
+The pathway meanders through pine flatwoods, wetlands and hardwood canopies that provide both shade and seclusion.
 In addition to the flora and fauna - hawks, wild turkey and deer, to name a few - the Jacksonville-Baldwin trail also traverses McGirts Creek, site of a Confederate Civil War camp.

 Just an hour or two to the southwest, the Gainesville-Hawthorne Trail offers more scenic paved cycling.
 This well-traveled trail winds from the city of Gainesville through Paynes Prarie Preserve State Park and into the Lochloosa Wildlife Management Area, ending on the outskirts of Hawthorne.
 The trail's hills provide challenging climbs and exhilarating downhills, as well as panoramic views of Paynes Prairie, where cyclists should keep an eye out for wild horses, bison and sandhill cranes.
 A spur trail near the Gainesville trailhead leads to the wildflower-covered Alachua sink, home to a mind-boggling number of alligators.